Oriflame/conventional-changelog-tools/.github/CONTRIBUTING.md

 ### Workflow

 - `yarn run build` will build applicable packages.
-- `yarn run eslint` will run lint all source and test files.
+- `yarn run lint` will run lint all source and test files.
 - `yarn run jest` will run the test suite.
 - `yarn run prettier` will format code.
-- `yarn test` will test, lint, and build.
+- `yarn test` will test, lint.

 ## Reporting bugs

-Please report all bugs as [an issue](https://github.com/Oriflame/lumos/issues/new) on the Lumos repository.
+Please report all bugs as [an issue](https://github.com/Oriflame/conventional-changelog-ori/issues/new) on the Lumos repository.
 Before filing a new issue, try to make sure your problem doesn’t already exist.

 ## Requesting new features